alimness/sabbath-school-resources/src/en/explore/family-resource-book-2025/04-leadership-resources/02-children-of-divorced-parents/02-children-of-divorced-parents.md

 ### The Children

-in this part of the chapter, the short- and long-term effects of divorce on children will be discussed, as well as the needs of children.
+In this part of the chapter, the short- and long-term effects of divorce on children will be discussed, as well as the needs of children.

 #### The Short-term Effects on Children